 - Compared to thermoplastics, matte resistance is not at par.

-Acrylic comes with many applications, the most common applications being glass display cases, bulletproof windows, skylights, etc. Below are the most common commercial and non-commercial acrylic applications.
+Acrylic comes with many applications, the most common: being glass display cases, bulletproof windows, skylights, etc. Below are the most common commercial and non-commercial acrylic applications.

-Acrylic is used in performance shoes, tennis racket handles, and even bike helmets.
-After carbon fiber, acrylic is the used plastic material for making sports goods.
+Acrylic is used in performance shoes, tennis racket handles, and bike helmets.
+After carbon fiber, acrylic is the used plastic for making sports goods.

 This one’s a no-brainer.
-The tight glass material you see in shark tanks at aquariums is often made up of acrylic.
-Other materials are also used as an alternative to glass, but acrylic has been proven to be the best option as it meets all the required specifications at half the price of glass.
+The tight glass material you see in shark tanks at aquariums is often acrylic.
+Other materials are also used as an alternative to glass, but acrylic is the best option as it meets all the required specifications at half the price of glass.

 Fluorescent light has come under much trouble due to its emission of many blue lights.
 Fluorescent lights have been linked to mental health disorders like depression, anxiety, and insomnia.
 Recently, acrylic plastic has been successfully formed into lenses that can fit over any fluorescent light bulb to soften the lighting and eradicate blue light.

 From breaking the sound barrier to diving deep into the ocean, acrylic has many uses for the military.
 Submarine windows and airplane cockpits are the most common applications for the military.
-Acrylic is super popular among the defense forces: adaptability, high strength under pressure, and transparency.
+Acrylic is super popular among the defense forces because of its adaptability, high strength under pressure, and transparency.

-Acrylic is also heavily involved in the indoor decoration industry and is utilized heavily to make plastic dentures.
+Acrylic is also heavily involved in the indoor decoration industry and is used to make plastic dentures.

 Is Acrylic Toxic?